macdja38/discord.js/docs/index.rst

 The docs hosted here are for the less popular discord.js v8.2 branch.
 There is a different discord.js v11 branch and if you are on a discord server for discord.js that is probably the one you are using.

 .. danger:: This documentation is for the Discord.js 8.2 branch maintained by macdja38.
-You're **probably** looking for documentation on version 9 or higher, which is available on `the other docs site`_.
+You're **probably** looking for documentation on version 9 or higher, which is available on `the up-to-date, official docs site`_.

 discord.js is an easy-to-use and intuitive JavaScript API for Discord_.
 It's fairly high level, so if you're looking for something low level, check out `discord.io`_.
 If you are looking for something fast check out `eris`_